React (software): Architecture beyond HTML

-Server-Side Rendering
+Server-side rendering

-Server-side rendering refers to the process of rendering a client-side JavaScript application on the server, rather than in the browser.
+Server-side rendering (SSR) refers to the process of rendering a client-side JavaScript application on the server, rather than in the browser.
 This can improve the performance of the application, especially for users on slower connections or devices.

-With server-side rendering, the initial HTML that is sent to the client includes the fully rendered UI of the application.
+With SSR, the initial HTML that is sent to the client includes the fully rendered UI of the application.
 This allows the client's browser to display the UI immediately, rather than having to wait for the JavaScript to download and execute before rendering the UI.

-React supports server-side rendering, which allows developers to render React components on the server and send the resulting HTML to the client.
-This can be useful for improving the performance of the application, as well as for search engine optimization (SEO) purposes.const express = require('express');
+React supports SSR, which allows developers to render React components on the server and send the resulting HTML to the client.
+This can be useful for improving the performance of the application, as well as for search engine optimization purposes.